Island Pond in Essex County, Vermont — The American Northeast (New England)

 More about this marker.
 Marker is located across the street from the Historic Grand Trunk Railroad Station, which now houses a branch of the Community National Bank as well as the Island Pond Historical Society and the Police Department.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on July 6, 2014, by Kevin Craft of Bedford, Quebec.
-This page has been viewed 280 times since then and 19 times this year.
+It was originally submitted on July 6, 2014, by Kevin Craft of Bedford, Quebec.
+This page has been viewed 316 times since then.
 Photos: 1, 2, 3, 4. submitted on July 6, 2014, by Kevin Craft of Bedford, Quebec. • Bill Pfingsten was the editor who published this page.